 An idling engine gets zero miles per gallon.
 Once you turn it off, you’re not wasting any fuel.
-If you find yourself in a situation where you’ll be idling for a long time-say the local drive through, or the line at a car wash-then it’s better for you to turn off your engine.
+If you find yourself in a situation where you’ll be idling for a long time-say the local drive-through, or the line at a car wash-then it’s better for you to turn off your engine.
 This is more noticeable on vehicles with larger engines like trucks, that consume significantly more fuel at idle than smaller vehicles.
-If you find yourself stuck in traffic, it may not be reasonable to turn your motor off, but you can still improve economy by rolling at a constant speed instead of accelerating quickly to fill the gap.
+If you find yourself stuck in traffic, it may not be reasonable to turn your motor off, but you can still improve the economy by rolling at a constant speed instead of accelerating quickly to fill the gap.

 Proper Vehicle Maintenance

 Some basic maintenance can keep your car running at its most efficient.
-If your vehicle’s emissions systems are in need of repair, or your vehicle is burning excessive oil, it’s not only bad for the environment, but can give you bad gas mileage.
+If your vehicle’s emissions systems are in need of repair, or your vehicle is burning excessive oil, it’s not only bad for the environment but can give you bad gas mileage.
 You should get your car inspected every 6 to 12 months to keep it properly maintained.